 A: The release of claims, found in the settlement, relinquishes particular state and federal claims related to issues addressed by the settlement.
 The release is narrow and limited to mortgage servicing and origination claims.
 States that signed this settlement may still pursue other claims against the banks, such as securities and securitization claims.
 States could also sue financial institutions that are not part of the settlement.

 States that opted not to sign the agreement are free to pursue their own legal actions.
 However, those states gave up all the funds designated specifically for their state and its citizens who were foreclosure victims.
 Homeowners of those states also only qualify for a significantly reduced amount of loan modifications and other benefits being distributed as part of the settlement's national programs.

 The agreement does not affect any individual's rights.
-A consumer may still bring an individual action through private litigation, be a part of a class action, or seek further review/relief from the federal Office of the Comptroller of the Currency (OCC).
+A consumer may still bring an individual action through private litigation, be a part of a class action, or seek further review/relief.

 17. Does this settlement immunize banks from criminal prosecution?

 A: No. This is a civil, not a criminal, settlement, and this settlement does not prevent state or federal criminal prosecutions.